Solon, OH

 1. Choose the Right Toothbrush

-• For babies, a finger brush or a damp cloth is ideal for cleaning their gums.
+• For infants, a finger brush or a damp cloth works well for wiping gums.

-• Replace toothbrushes every three months or when the bristles start to fray.
+• Replace the toothbrush every three months or when the bristles fray.

 2. Use Fluoride Toothpaste